1.0 OBJECT OF THE GAME

 For the break shot to be legal, the breaker (with the base of the cue ball placed anywhere behind the head string) must either pocket a number ball or drive at least four (4) number balls to one or more rails.
 No ball is called, and the cue ball is not required to hit any particular object ball first.
 If the breaker fails to make the legal break requirement, the balls will be re-racked and the opponent shall have the option of breaking or requesting the offending player to break again.

-a) If the cue ball is touched by the cue tip and does not meet the legal break requirement, it is considered an “illegal break.”
+NOTE: the cue ball is touched by the cue tip and does not meet the legal break requirement, it is considered an “illegal break.”

 Game play after a Legal Break: